davidpots/playsongnotes/downloads.md

 ## Don't want to pay?
 I make plenty of free content!

 - 375+ video lessons on YouTube, with new ones added each week!
-[Subscribe here](http://youtube.com/playsongnotes).
+[Subscribe to my YouTube channel here](http://youtube.com/playsongnotes).
 This includes song lessons, in addition to general instructional videos (guitar techniques, quick riffs, music theory, etc).
 - I send out a email newsletter every 1-2 weeks, keeping you in the loop with my latest lessons.
-[Sign up here](/newsletter), it’s free – and is the best way to stay in the loop.
+[Sign up for my email newsletter here](/newsletter), it’s free – and is the best way to stay in the loop.
 - This website!
 No login required.
 Search all my lessons, use my [FretMonster](/fretmonster) web tool, and view notes & tabs for all of my non-song lessons.

 <br />